AdrianaSo123/autocoder-portfolio/docs/sprint-plan.md

 - [x] Propose and update color palette and typography in docs and CSS
 - [x] Update homepage messaging and UI to match new brand direction
 - [x] Update layout and global styles for a more inviting yet professional look
-- [ ] Review About and Projects pages for tone, clarity, and style alignment
+- [x] Review About and Projects pages for tone, clarity, and style alignment
+  - Projects page updated to match branding and style (April 21, 2025)
 - [ ] Gather feedback and iterate on design and content changes

 ## Acceptance Criteria